 Here’s a great video by Kirby Scudder that shows Nada talking about Artists on Art.

-Join us for the weekly radio show, Artists on Art, on KZSC 88.1 FM, Mondays at 1pm.
+Join us for the weekly radio show, Artists on Art, on KZSC 88.1 FM, Wednesdays at noon.

 Artist on Art uses various ways of capturing images and video to help you display your art in a manner in which you could both present your best pieces and get interest by discussing your inspiration, as well as deliver your message in a professional and educational manner.